Acceptable Use Policy

 Respect for copyright.

 Unauthorized distribution of copyrighted material is a violation of federal law.
-In accordance with the Digital Millennium Copyright Act, the University, once notified of alleged copyright violations, will disconnect from the network the server or computer of the individual(s) involved.
+In accordance with the Digital Millennium Copyright Act, the University, once notified of alleged copyright violations, will disconnect from the network, the server or the computer of the individual(s) involved.
 The individual who is distributing the copyrighted materials is responsible for any copyright infringement.

-Respectful Communication.
+Responsible Communication.

 Respect for Tulane's computing systems and network administration.

-You agree to use the systems and network in a way which promotes Tulane's academic mission.
+You agree to use the systems and network in a way that promotes Tulane's academic mission.
 Accordingly, you acknowledge and consent that, when it is necessary to perform systems administration, or, in order to protect Tulane's legal interests, network administrators may access your files and data on the Tulane computing systems and network.
-In addition, you consent to monitoring and review of your user id, user activity, files and data on the Tulane systems and network, as well as Tulane's right to "freeze" or remove access to any files or data which Tulane reasonably believes violates User Obligations.
+In addition, you consent to the monitoring and review of your user ID, user activity, files and data on the Tulane systems and network, as well as Tulane's right to "freeze" or remove access to any files or data which Tulane reasonably believes violates User Obligations.

 3. Specific Prohibited Actions